|

 More recently, advances in DNA sampling and genetic technology allowed boffins to clone the rabbit from ancient traces of marrow.
 They hoped to settle the argument about the animal’s origin once and for all.

+But there was great dismay when researchers discovered their specimens missing on the day they were due to mature into adults – and the reinforced cages were severely damaged.
 A further batch was created – but in the meantime some leading biologists at the Manx government laboratories claimed the rabbits suffered from an extreme allergenic reaction to sunlight and had exploded as dawn filtered through the windows.
 This, they said, explained the rarity of the fossils and the animal’s sudden (almost overnight) extinction.

 A round-the-clock watch was put on the ancient bunnies, which were kept in a sealed room covered by more than twenty CCTV cameras.
 This led to one of the most incredible scientific breakthroughs of the twentieth century as the cameras captured the rabbits vaporising with an actinic flash.